 Here’s why savers should find an APY that surpasses the rate of inflation

-With multiple Federal Reserve rate cuts expected this year and into 2025, yields on many deposit accounts have been decreasing slightly.
+Multiple Federal Reserve rate cuts this year caused most top-savings yields to decrease during the past few months.
 However, when it comes to annual percentage yields (APYs) beating inflation, savers will likely continue to win out, at least for the near term.

 These days, rates on high-yield savings accounts are outpacing the rate of inflation: